Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

 # 2. Device Manager

  For hardware troubleshooting, though, Device Manager still is the go to.
-Just type Device Manager in the search bar from the desktop, or go to acces it by typing `devmgnt.msc` into the run command window.
+Just type Device Manager in the search bar from the desktop, or go to acces it by typing **devmgnt.msc** into the run command window.

- I once had my little brother sync his Meta Quest headset to my mother's PC and it completely took over the audio inputs and ouputs controls.
-My mother had an interview for a job and she asked me why she could not get audio and video to work on her PC.
+ I once had my little brother sync his Meta Quest headset to my mother's PC and it completely took over the audio input and ouput controls.
+My mother had an remote interview for a job and she asked me why she could not get audio and video to work on her PC.
 So, I went to ***Device Manager*** as uninstalled all the Meta devices.
-However, Meta removed her 'Microphone Array (Realtek(R) Audio) and Speaker (Realtek(r) Audio) for Device Manager!
+However, Meta removed her 'Microphone Array (Realtek(R) Audio), and Speaker (Realtek(r) Audio) for Device Manager!
 Needless to say, this took some Windows troubleshooting skills and I was grateful for my training for my A+ cert.
-I would have to go into ***Control Panel*** and enable all the devices from their so they would be recognized by device manager again.
+I would have to go into ***Control Panel*** and enable all the devices from their so they would be recognized by **Device Manager** again.

  ![Device Manager Screenshot](/assets/images/winblog/devicemanager.png)

 Bonus tip: Refresh the view with Action > Scan for hardware changes if something’s not showing up.
 Want to learn more?
 Microsoft’s [Device Manager](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/using-device-manager) guide has you covered.

 Now, if your PC feels like it’s drowning in digital clutter, **Disk Cleanup** is your broom and dustpan.
 I’ve let temporary files and old update leftovers pile up before—oops—and this tool sweeps them away.
-Press **<Win + R**>, type ```cmd cleanmgr ```, and hit Enter.
+Press **<Win + R**>, type **<cmd cleanmgr>**, and hit Enter.
 Pick your main drive (usually `C:`), check off things like *Temporary Files* or *Recycle Bin*, and let it rip with *OK* and *Delete Files*.

 Bonus tip: run it as Administrator (right-click Command Prompt, choose *Run as Administrator*) to unlock extra cleanup power.

 ![Disk Cleanup Pic](/assets/images/winblog/diskcleanup.png)